portyu9/qa-automation-node-supertest/README.md

 ## API Testing Framework – SuperTest, Jest & Pact

 I created this API‑testing repository to demonstrate a practical, production‑ready way of testing service‑layer APIs using JavaScript.
 The project is built on top of **Node.js**, **Express**, **SuperTest**, **Jest**, and **Pact**, and it uses a public API (JSONPlaceholder) to give the tests a real target.
-Everything is designed around separation of concerns: there is a minimal HTTP server, a service client for the upstream API, a set of tests grouped by feature, and contract tests that validate payload structure.
+Everything is designed around separation of concerns: there is a minimal HTTP server, a service client for the upstream API, a set of tests grouped by feature, and contract tests that validate payload structure with GitHub Actions CI.

 ### Key Features